Matthew-T-Fergusson/Coursera_Getting_and_Cleaning_Data/CodeBook.Rmd

 #Activity_Recognition_Data_Avg_2
 *Fields in addition to those in Activity_Recognition_Data_5*

+Below are descriptions of the additional columns ("mean_avg" and "std_avg") found in the final data set that was exported and submitted for the Getting and Cleaning Data Project.

 * Columns Dropped - columns dropped to aggregate mean_avg and std_avg
     * *row_id*